JeffSherer/llm-email-classifier-test/README.md

 ### Production Considerations

-- Manage secrets via environment variables for secure deployment.
+- Manage secrets (API keys) via environment variables for secure deployment.
-- Structure prompts and outputs for easy integration with CRMs or helpdesk tools.
+- Structure prompts and outputs for easy integration.
 - Use modular code design to support future refactoring into services or APIs.
 - Handle errors and low-confidence outputs gracefully to ensure reliability.
 - Mock LLMs in tests to enable CI without needing API access.